-I always say to people, “Friendships are like a plant that takes two people to water.”
+I always say to people, “Friendships are a plant that takes two people to water.”
 No one wants to be the only person making all the effort, reaching out, scheduling all the plans – in essence watering the friendship plant all on their own.
 When one person does most of the watering, it often breeds resentment.
 That person quits watering and then friendships lapse because no one is making any effort.

 It doesn’t have to be often, but needs to happen more than just “occasionally.”
 Otherwise, the relationship takes on more of more of a networking vibe than the true-blue call-you-in-the-night friend.

 Lauren and Monica

 Monica is the wife of Rich (my fiancee’s) “work husband,” Walter.
 (Walter was also the officiant at our wedding!)
 Rich and Walter are borderline obsessed with one another (it’s actually super cute) and so I gained the wonderful opportunity to meet Monica.
 Upon meeting, I found her delightful and fun, but since she’s a successful lawyer and new mom, I simply assumed she would never have the time to take on a new friend.

 Then, out of the blue, Monica reaches to Rich (via Walter) for my email and writes asking if I’d like to go get my nails done together and she provided a date, time, and location.